Lightning Systems Showcases All-Electric Ford Transit on Road Show and Announces industry-leading Efficiency Results

 About Lightning Systems

-Lightning Systems, a leader in zero-emissions solutions for fleets around the world, is a fast-growing company headquartered in Loveland, Colorado.
-The company offers products to support commercial and government fleets, including the LightningElectric, a zero-emissions full-electric fleet vehicle, with a hydrogen fuel-cell option; LightningAnalytics, a cloud-based analytics system for fleet vehicles; and LightningHybrid, a hydraulic hybrid energy recovery system for heavy-duty vehicles.
+Lightning Systems, a leader in zero emission solutions for fleets around the world, is a fast-growing company headquartered in Loveland, Colorado.
+The company offers products to support commercial and government fleets, including the LightningElectric, a zero emission full-electric fleet vehicle, with a hydrogen fuel-cell option; LightningAnalytics, a cloud-based analytics system for fleet vehicles; and LightningHybrid, a hydraulic hybrid energy recovery system for heavy-duty vehicles.
 To learn more, visit www.lightningsystems.com.